Fees

 San Jose Development Services can stop work and require demolition or correction of unpermitted construction.
 After-the-fact permits carry double fees and require invasive inspections.
 In San Jose's high-stakes real estate market, an unpermitted deck must be disclosed under California law and can significantly affect a home sale.
 The seismic risk is also real — unpermitted ledger connections and footings in a high-seismic area can fail during an earthquake.

-More permits for San Jose, CA
+§ A More permits for San Jose